SENSUIKAN!

 15 May 1942:

-A Kawanishi H6K "Mavis" flying boat of the Yokohama NAG spots the USS ENTERPRISE and the HORNET off the Solomon Islands.
+A Kawanishi H6K "Mavis" flying boat of the Yokohama NAG spots ENTERPRISE and HORNET off the Solomon Islands.
 Cdr Matsumura receives an order from Vice Admiral Komatsu on Kwajalein to reconnoiter the Suva Harbor, Fiji, where a new American naval base is suspected to be.

 19 May 1942: